 Available for Consultancy in the following areas:

-Counter-Narrative Educational Initiatives, Policy Formation / Reports; Government Consultancy; Consultancy on Regional and Local Level Responses to Radical Right Extremism.
+Counter-Narratives, Policy Formation / Reports; Government Consultancy; Consultancy on National, Regional and Local Level Responses to Radical Right Extremism.

 Allchorn, W. (January 2021) ‘Moving Beyond Islamist Extremism: Counter-Narrative Responses to the Radical Right.’
 In: Atamurdova, F. & Zeiger, S., Researching the Evolution of Countering Violent Extremism, Hedayah CVE.